Yoga Adityam

 The world of Yoga is complete and perfect as it is and there is nothing to be added or subtracted.

 Yoga Adityam is simply traditional yoga that somehow became obscured by the passing of time.
-I humbly attempted to shed light on what once was lost, and with the visual help of the Kirlian photos I was able to confirm what was previously discovered by the great Rishis of India.
+I humbly attempted to shed light on what once was lost, and with the visual help of the Kirlian photography, I was able to confirm what was previously discovered by the great Rishis of India.

-I carefully designed the series with the help of such cameras with the purpose of speeding up spiritual growth and understanding on all practitioners.
+I carefully designed the series with the help of such cameras, with the purpose of speeding up spiritual growth and understanding on all practitioners.

 The series presented in this book were carefully designed to make the physical body strong, lean and healthy, strengthen the nervous system, clean the complex configuration of nadis (astral channels of energy) within our bodies, awaken the Kundalini (the powerful spiritual energy dormant in every human being), open the chakras (psycho-spiritual centers), and help every practitioner realize the great truth of our eternal and infinitely vast nature.